 Dr. John Bruder's area of specialization is general internal medicine.
 Dr. Bruder attended Thomas Jefferson University, Jefferson Medical College for medical school and subsequently trained at Hospital of the University of Pennsylvania for residency.
 In his practice, he is particularly interested in sports injuries.
 He has received a 4.5 out of 5 star rating by his patients.
 Coventry, United Healthcare HSA, and United Healthcare HMO are among the insurance carriers that Dr. Bruder honors.
 He is professionally affiliated with Main Line Health.
 He is accepting new patients.

 Clinical interests: Sports Injuries

-Dr. Peter Blackstone specializes in general internal medicine and practices in Pottstown, PA.
-He has a 4.5 out of 5 star average patient rating.
-He is an in-network provider for United Healthcare Platinum, United Healthcare Compass, United Healthcare Navigate, and more.
-Dr. Blackstone studied medicine at Kansas City University of Medicine and Biosciences (KCUMB), College of Osteopathic Medicine.
+Dr. Peter Blackstone's specialty is general internal medicine.
+The average patient rating for Dr. Blackstone is 4.5 stars out of 5.
+He is an in-network provider for United Healthcare Platinum, United Healthcare Compass, and United Healthcare Navigate, in addition to other insurance carriers.
+He studied medicine at Kansas City University of Medicine and Biosciences (KCUMB), College of Osteopathic Medicine.

 Conditions / Treatments